When are Permits Required?

-A building permit is required for new construction, additions, alteration, renovations, relocations, and repairs or rehabilitation of a building or structure.
-Electrical, Plumbing and A/C and Heating may also be require.
+A building permit is required for new construction, additions, alteration, change of occupancy, renovations, relocations, and repairs or rehabilitation of a building or structure.
+Electrical, Plumbing and A/C, and Heating may also be required.
 Your licensed contractor will know the requirements applicable.

 The City requires all contractors to register before doing any work within the city limits.
-A list of licensed contractors is available at the Planning and Development Department.
+A list of licensed contractors is available in the Planning and Development Department.

 Projects Which Require Permits

-- Finish previously unfinished spaces such as rec. rooms, family rooms, basements, converting garages to dwelling space.
+- Finish previously unfinished spaces such as rec. rooms, family rooms, basements, and converting garages to dwelling spaces.
 Etc.

 - Repair and underpinning of foundations

-- Installation of pools in ground or above ground if over 5,000 gallons
+- Installation of pools in-ground or above ground if over 24 inches deep

 - Fences over 7 Feet